Sebastian-Neferu/art-gallery/README.md

 This is the first website I have coded.

 I used BEM methodology for the css code, with a couple of exceptions.
+I did not use sass, but I will use it for future projects.

-I used em-defined, design-driven breakpoints for the media queries.
+I used em-measured, design-driven breakpoints for the media queries.

 I have not used any code that I have not written myself for this site.
 That means no Jquery, no Bootstrap, no vendor scripts or stylesheets (except for google fonts).